Freelance Project Proposals Between Myth and Reality

 Hit The Right Targets With Your Project Proposal

 The clients always leave some indication of what they expect you to do.
 So, address all of the points precisely and thoroughly.
 Make sure you include them all in your proposal.
-Convince your employer that you are going to do all the tasks from A to Z.
+Convince your client that you are going to do all the tasks from A to Z.

 Very often the clients leave a "secret" keyword somewhere in the project description.
 They want to make sure you read the whole description more than once.
 That's why they want you to use this keyword in your proposal.
 These clients mean business, so don't miss this opportunity to convince them you're the right freelancer for their project.